deconf/Analytics-Insights/readme.txt

 = Why the numbers on Google Analytics 4 don't match those from Universal Analytics =

-To put it simple, different technologies and approaches lead to different results.
+To put it simply, different technologies and approaches lead to different results.

 = Is Google Analytics 4 tracking supported? =